plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 Recall what all is actually going on here.

 Respawn steps in to nuke any existing database records.
-We&#8217;re starting this test from a clean slate every time it runs.
+We're starting this test from a clean slate every time it runs.

 AutoFixture steps in to fully populate our incoming Contact instances with essentially random data.
-I don&#8217;t care what the property values are.
-I only care that they&#8217;re filled in with something.
+I don't care what the property values are.
+I only care that they're filled in with something.

 We set up the well-known state of our database with the Save(&#8230;) helper.
 This works in its own DbContext and its own transaction, since this is just setup code rather than the system under test.

 We execute the system under test by calling Send(&#8230;), passing in the same request object that would be used in production to select a Contact for editing.
 This operates within the nested container mimicking production, in a database transaction mimicking production.
-We&#8217;re not just calling the handler&#8217;s Execute(&#8230;) method.
-We&#8217;re exercising the whole pipeline that our controller action would execute in production.
+We're not just calling the handler's Execute(&#8230;) method.
+We're exercising the whole pipeline that our controller action would execute in production.

-Finally, we just assert that the view model we got back is fully populated with the _right_ Contact&#8217;s information.
+Finally, we just assert that the view model we got back is fully populated with the _right_ Contact's information.
 Since we saved two Contacts and fetched one, we have confidence that our query actually works.

 ## Testing Validation Rules

 Most validation rule tests out there are _horrifically_ useless.
-They say things like, &#8220;With this sample form, the such and such property should report some error of some kind.&#8221; Such a test _seems_ to be testing something, but it&#8217;s so vague that you wind up being able to get a passing test even when everything is buggy.
+They say things like, &#8220;With this sample form, the such and such property should report some error of some kind.&#8221; Such a test _seems_ to be testing something, but it's so vague that you wind up being able to get a passing test even when everything is buggy.

-Instead, let&#8217;s actually assert that the validation rule fails for the reason we think it is set up to fail, by asserting on the error message too!
+Instead, let's actually assert that the validation rule fails for the reason we think it is set up to fail, by asserting on the error message too!

 ```cs
 public class ContactEditTests